Microbudget slasher series goes back to its roots with a callback to the mid-1980s original

 First thing I noticed — they weren’t able to get Madonna back for this one — same title, different horror show.
 (For those of you who are too young to get that reference, make sure the safe search is on when you look it up).

 After further review, the scene immediately should have caused a time paradox and made the laptop I was watching the DVD on implode in a spark of improbability.
 Namely, how does the killer from a fictional movie attack a kid in the “real” world of the movie unless the movie that Dax picked up wasn’t the same Truth or Dare?
-Five minutes in, Truth or Dare 5 already proves that Stephen Hawking (or was it Douglas Adams?) was wrong about time paradoxes.
+Five minutes in, Truth or Dare 5 already proves that Stephen Hawking (or was it Douglas Adams?) was wrong.

 So after some (insistent is the best way to describe it) synth music, we learn that Dax (Tepperman) is all grown up and is just being released by his doctor from the really rundown medical facility out in the middle of nowhere where he had been getting treatment.
 After getting a business card from Dr. Desmond Hall (Jim O’Rear) with a web address written on it, Dax’s first act of freedom is to find himself a hotel room, strangle the clerk who escorts him to the room, chainsaw her in the bathtub and eat part of her after chopping off her head.